JasonLiu1229/University-Vault/DS/Session/Session 4.md

 	- Some services or operations may not fit neatly into the standard REST verbs (GET, POST, PUT, DELETE).
 This can make designing a RESTful API challenging for certain types of operations, especially those requiring complex transactions or stateful interactions.
 - Looser in terms of defining the exposed service API and its semantics
 	- REST does not enforce strict standards for defining APIs.
 This flexibility can lead to inconsistencies and ambiguities in how APIs are designed and used, potentially causing integration challenges.
-- Does not cover all Webservices standards (security, transactions, addressing, coordination, policy, reliable messaging, ...)
+- Does not cover all Web Services (WS) standards (security, transactions, addressing, coordination, policy, reliable messaging, ...)
 ## When to use SOAP / REST?
 SOAP’s popularity is clearly decreasing
 General rule of thumb: “Unless you have a definitive reason to use SOAP use REST”